ChloeWu23/Chess/README.md

 Note That:
-* Specific Rules of each piece's movement and when to finish the game are given in `description.pdf`
+* Specific Rules of each piece's movement and when to finish the game are given in `./Asset/description.pdf`
 * Given several famous chess games with different results for testing in `ChessMain.cpp`
 * To be supplemented